HMSM-Talent/resume-matcher-backend/README.md

 # Resume Matcher Backend

 A Django-based backend service for matching resumes with job descriptions using semantic similarity.
+This service provides a robust API for resume and job description management, with advanced matching capabilities using machine learning.

 ## Features